Peter Pears: America and wartime

-In April 1939, Pears accompanied Britten as he sailed to North America, going first to Canada and then to New York.
+In April 1939, Pears accompanied Britten as he sailed to North America, going first to Canada and then to New York City.
 Their relationship ceased to be platonic, and from then until Britten's death they were partners in both their professional and personal lives.
 When the Second World War began, Britten and Pears turned for advice to the British embassy in Washington and were told that they should remain in the US as artistic ambassadors.
 Pears was inclined to disregard the advice and go back to England; Britten also felt the urge to return, but accepted the embassy's counsel and persuaded Pears to do the same.

 In 1940 Britten composed Seven Sonnets of Michelangelo, the first of many song cycles for Pears.
 The composer and biographer David Matthews described the cycle as Britten's "declaration of love for Peter".
 The partners made a private recording of the work in New York shortly after it was completed, but the public premiere was not for a further two years.
 In 1941, spurred by a magazine article by E M Forster about the Suffolk poet George Crabbe, Pears bought Britten a copy of Crabbe's collection of narrative poems The Borough.
 He suggested to Britten that the section about the fisherman Peter Grimes would make a good subject for an opera.
 Britten agreed, and, a Suffolk man himself, was struck with a deep nostalgia by the poem.
 He later said, "I suddenly realised where I belonged and what I lacked".
 He and Pears began to plan their return to England.
 They made the perilous Atlantic crossing in April 1942.